pcm720/nhddl/README.md

 - Copy `nhddl.elf` to Neutrino folder next to `neutrino.elf`
 - _Additional step if you need only ATA, USB, MX4SIO, UDPBD or iLink_:
   Modify `nhddl.yaml` [accordingly](#common-use-cases) and copy it next to `nhddl.elf`
-- Copy Neutrino folder to your PS2 memory card.
+- Copy Neutrino folder to your PS2 memory card or your USB device.
-  Any folder (e.g. `APPS`) will do, it doesn't have to be in the root of your memory card.
+  Any folder (e.g. `APPS`) will do, it doesn't have to be in the root of your device.

 Updating `nhddl.elf` is as simple as replacing `nhddl.elf` with the latest version.

+If you're getting `Failed to prepare external modules` error while trying to run NHDDL from the USB drive, make sure your ELF launcher initializes
+USB modules and doesn't reset the IOP before loading NHDDL.

 ### Supported BDM devices